 - The first page and the title page should not be numbered

-With keeping in mind all of the rules mentioned above, let’s start creating a Google Docs screenplay template by using all the fonts and tools offered by Google Docs.
+With all the rules mentioned above in mind, let’s start creating a Google Docs screenplay template by using all the fonts and tools offered by Google Docs.

 Google Docs screenplay template – Using Screenplay Formatter add-on